microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 ### Atomic Operations

-> Internally these may done component-wise or multiple components may be accumulated in a single atomic, this implementation dependent.
+Internally these may done component-wise or multiple components may be accumulated in a single atomic, this is implementation dependent.
 In other words, some implementations may use scalar atomics while others may use vector atomics of an arbitrary size.
 Also, implementations may serialize per-component atomic adds accross threads arbitrarily.

 ### Non-Uniform control flow